Geetima2021/vsdpcvrd/README.md

 The variation of the cell delay and input slew with respect to the PVT corner on NAND gate is plotted in the above graph.
 It shows that the input slew and the cell delay for the NAND gate follows similar trend.
 Both increases as we move from best case to the worst case scenario which should be the trend.
 The analysis holds true both for worst setup and hold NAND report as observe in the above graph.

+## STA analysis of RISCV core

+The verilog file for STA analysis of RISCV core is taken from this [repository](https://github.com/shivanishah269/risc-v-core/tree/master/FPGA_Implementation/verilog).